epsilonrt/spaiot-lib/README.md

 The spaiot library must be associated with an electronic board which is placed between the control panel and the motor block, through its specific 5 pins connector.

 The spaiot library:
-- is designed in C ++ for Esp8266 and ESP32 chips,
+- is designed in C++ for ESP8266 and ESP32 chips,
 - uses the Arduino framework,
-- is part of the [PlatformIO registery](https://registry.platformio.org/libraries/epsilonrt/spaiot-lib),
+- is part of the [PlatformIO registry](https://registry.platformio.org/libraries/epsilonrt/spaiot-lib),
 - has been modularly designed to adapt to a large number of hardware and software choices.

-Personally I use Visual Studio Code with Platformio, but it is quite possible to use spaiot-lib in the Arduino IDE.
+Personally I use [Visual Studio Code](https://code.visualstudio.com/)  with [PlatformIO](https://platformio.org/), but it is quite possible to use spaiot-lib in the Arduino IDE.

 spaiot-lib allows the integration of your Intxx PxxxSPA into your home automation (Internet of things).

-For example, associated with SinricPro, spaiot-Lib will order its spa in the voice using a Google Assistant, Amazon Alexa...
+For example, associated with [SinricPro](https://sinric.pro/), spaiot-lib will order its spa in the voice using a Google Assistant, Amazon Alexa...

 <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/">
   <img src="https://raw.githubusercontent.com/epsilonrt/spaiot-lib/master/docs/images/by-nc-sa-small.png" alt="by-nc-sa.png" align="right" valign="top">